 Thinking you enjoy BDSM Dom/Sub relationships is much different than the act of submission.
 My first dominant partner was a man I met online.
 We both blogged about our lives.
 I was beginning to explore my interest in kink and BDSM, specifically submission.
 The first time I said, “Yes, Sir” to him in response to a command, it happened.

 The final puzzle piece of who I am as a person clicked into place.
 Sure, I was still the same person I’d always been.
 Anyone looking at me would never see the difference.
-But I knew that a hole I never knew existed had just been filled.
+But I knew that a hole I never knew existed had just been filled with my sexual submission.